Marconiusiii/OhCraps/README.md

 ### Coming Out Roll

 You've established your bankroll and are now ready to start betting.
-You have a few options for the very first roll:
+You have a few options for the very first roll, and all options are accessed by typing the letter 'y' and then hitting Enter to proceed.
+You can bypass any of the bets by simply hitting Enter to move on through the game.

 #### Line Bets